How do personal loans work?

 Depending on your lender, you’ll either be required to pay your origination fees up front, or your fees will be built into your loan’s interest rate.

-Besides unsecured loans, other types of personal loans you might want to consider include:
+Besides unsecured loans, there are other types of personal loans you might want to consider in your situation.

 Secured loans